Linaro/lava/doc/deprecated/vm-groups.rst

 A VM group test job consists of a ``vm_group`` attribute, specifying the host machine and a list of VM's that will spawned on the host.

-See :ref:`writing_multinode` for more information on VMGroup test definitions.
+See :ref:`writing_json_multinode` for more information on VMGroup test definitions.
 Virtual Machine groups are an extension of MultiNode, so the definition which would be resubmitted as a new VMGroup job will be the VMGroup Definition.